maskarade/Android-Orma/README.md

 * Note that this is an **alpha** software and the interface will change until v1.0.0.

-Orma is a lightning-fast ORM for Android, generating helper classes at compile time with annotation processing.
+Orma is a lightning-fast ORM (Object-Relation Mapper) for []Android SQLiteDatabase](http://developer.android.com/reference/android/database/sqlite/SQLiteDatabase.html), generating helper classes at compile time with annotation processing.

 There are already [a lot of ORMs](https://android-arsenal.com/tag/69).
 Why I have to add another?